joaomcteixeira/taurenmd/joss/paper.md

 $ taurenmd report -h
 ```

-At the date of publication, *taurenmd* provides ten different command-line interfaces; all of them, their arguments, and functionalities, are thoroughly described in the project's documentation under *Command-line interfaces*.
-Likewise, all individual functional operations provided are open, fully documented, and can be imported and used by other projects if desired.
+At the date of publication, *taurenmd* provides ten different command-line interfaces; all of which, their arguments, and functionalities, are thoroughly described in the project's documentation under the "Command-line interfaces" section.
+Similarly, all individual functional operations provided are open, fully documented, and can be imported and used by other projects if desired.

 To invite community contributions, a client template file is provided with detailed instructions to guide the implementation of new command-line workflows.
 The building blocks required to build command-line clients are also extensively documented in the `libs/libcli.py` module, they are reusable and new blocks can also be added if needed.
 New logical operations can be implemented in the library core and used in clients.
 Complete instructions on how to contribute to the project are provided in the documentation.
-The project provides extensive Continuous Integration tests and explicit instructions for code style and format to guide developers. *taurenmd* follows Semantic Versioning 2.0 and we favor agile develop/deployment instead of periodical releases.
+The project provides extensive Continuous Integration tests and explicit instructions for code style and format to guide developers. *taurenmd* follows Semantic Versioning 2.0 and we favor agile development/deployment instead of periodic releases.

 # Installation